 3. Those who are over 70 and/or clinically vulnerable, should take particular care to minimise contact with others outside of their household/‘bubble’.

-4. St Peter Cookley will open for the service from 9.15am.
-We can accommodate 24 people as per our risk assessment and social distancing at 2m.
+4. Churches will be open 15 mins before the Service.
+We can accommodate only a certain number as per our risk assessment and social distancing at 2m.
 In the event of reaching maximum capacity, please understand that, for safety reasons, we would be obliged to turn people away.

 5. Paper service-sheets will be available on a table by the door along with hand sanitiser.
 It is very important that those who have a service-sheet take it away with them at the end of the service.